mrkamel/heartbeat/README.md

 You can add your own hooks which will be run before or after the Failover IP is switched from one active server ip to another in case the first one is down.
 To add hooks, add your shell, ruby or other scripts to the 'hooks/before' or 'hooks/after' folder within heartbeat's root folder.
+The base directory can be changed by using the `hooks_dir` config option, which needs to be a relative path originating at your heartbeat root directory.
+The `hooks_dir` option is useful in case you use a single heartbeat instance to monitor multiple failover ips, especially if you need to run any host-specific hooks.
 Please note that your scripts must of course be executable by the heartbeat daemon.
 Heartbeat will execute your scripts in alphabetical order and will pass the failover ip as first argument, the old active server ip as second argument and the new active server ip as the third argument to your scripts.
 Please take a look at examples/hooks/email to learn more about how to write your own hooks.

 ## Multiple failover IPs

 Heartbeat allows you to monitor multiple failover IPs independently by providing multiple config files.
 For each file named like `config/heartbeat*.yml` the daemon will start a separate thread.

-For example you could create `config/heartbeat0000.yml` to monitor your first failover IP `0.0.0.0` and `config/heartbeat5555.yml` to monitor your second failover IP `5.5.5.5`.
+For example you could create `config/heartbeat-0.0.0.0.yml` to monitor your first failover IP `0.0.0.0` and `config/heartbeat-5.5.5.5.yml` to monitor your second failover IP `5.5.5.5`.

+Please take special care in case you monitor multiple failover ips while using special host specific hooks.
+Check out the `hooks_dir` option within the Hooks section to only execute certain hooks when switching a specific failover ip.

 ## Contributing